Skip to main content

 The parameter \(v\) is a shift parameter.
 Usually we assume \(v = 0\).
 Examination shows that for α=1 the distribution is exponential (\(\lambda\)).
 The parameter α provides a distortion of the time scale for the exponential distribution.
 Figure 7.6 and Figure 7.7 show graphs of the Weibull density for some representative values of \(\alpha\) and \(\lambda\) (\(v = 0\)).
 The distribution is used in reliability theory.
 We do not make much use of it.
 However, we have m-functions weibull (density) and weibulld (distribution function) for shift parameter \(v = 0\) only.
 The shift can be obtained by subtracting a constant from the \(t\) values.

-This page titled 7.1: Distribution and Density Functions is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.1: Distribution and Density Functions is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform.